jeffreykegler/old_kollos/components/main/kollos/bocage.lua.md

     end

 ## The bocage values() method

+Eliminate this?
+It was probably a dead end.

 This method returns an interator of the values of the parse for external symbol `xsym`,